Mascouche line: Exo service

+In 2023, the service was renumbered to line 15 in order to be unique within the Montreal rail network.

 List of stations

 There are 11 current stations on the Mascouche line:

 Criticism of route

 Most observers agree that the proposed route from Montreal to Repentigny makes sense for several reasons, including the use of existing infrastructure.
 The route from Repentigny to Mascouche has been criticized for several reasons, including: